MouseLand/suite2p/README.md

 The GUI serves two main functions:

-1. Quickly check the quality of the data and results.
+1. Checking the quality of the data and results.
 	* there are currently several views such as the enhanced mean image, the ROI masks, the correlation map, and the ROI+neuropil traces
 	* we will later add more views population-level visualizations.
 2. Classify ROIs into cell / not cell.
 	* the default classifier included should work well in a wide variety of scenarios.
 	* this classifier can learn from manual curation, and in this way adapt to the statistics of your own data.

 Main GUI controls (works for all views):